jandydisla/distro-cup-wallpapers/README.md

 # ☕ Distro Coffee

-> **Brew your desktop with animated, Linux-themed coffee wallpapers.**
+> **Brew your desktop with Linux-themed coffee cartoon wallpapers.**

-Bring some warmth to your workstation. **Distro Coffee** is a curated collection of high-quality, animated (and static) wallpapers featuring cozy cups of coffee styled around your favorite Linux distributions.
-Whether you rock Arch, Debian, Fedora, or CachyOS, we have a fresh pot brewing for you.
+Bring some warm, cozy art to your workstation. **Distro Coffee** is a curated collection of high-quality cartoon wallpapers featuring stylized coffee mugs themed around your favorite Linux distributions.
+Whether you rock Arch, Debian, Fedora, or CachyOS, we have a fresh cup drawn for you.

 ---